kent-map/kent/landscape/desire-paths.md

 <param ve-image url="https://stor.artstor.org/stor/a1030442-f940-4024-b047-7790ada36d4c" label="Desire path" attribution="Daisy Butcher">

 **A Local History of Desire Paths**
 Canterbury has a rich history of pilgrimage that can help us understand the connectivity of paths through and around the city.
-Canterbury has been a site of Pilgrimage, 'A journey made to a sacred place as an act of religious devotion'[^ref1], since the early twelfth century.
-Pilgrims would have followed the ‘Pilgrims’ Way’ route, a 153-mile journey from Winchester to the tomb of the once [medieval](/medieval/medieval-canterbury) Archbishop, Thomas Becket, in Canterbury Cathedral.
+Canterbury has been a site of Pilgrimage, 'A journey made to a sacred place as an act of religious devotion',[^ref1] since the early twelfth century.
+Pilgrims would have followed the ‘Pilgrims’ Way’ route, a 153-mile journey from Winchester to the tomb of the [medieval](/medieval/medieval-canterbury) Archbishop, Thomas Becket, in Canterbury Cathedral.
 <br><br>
 This historic pathway still exists today, and there are similarly connected routes in the more everyday locations of the city.
 Whether window shopping along the high street or hurrying to the train station, you’re walking along paths that many pilgrims once would have taken.
 Notably, ‘pilgrimage’ also means to wander, and it is wandering beyond these existing routes that creates desire paths.
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/a/ad/40_of_%27New_Wheels_in_Old_Ruts._A_pilgrimage_to_Canterbury_via_the_ancient_pilgrim%27s_way_..._With_pen_and_ink_sketches_by_F._W._R._Adams%27_%2811235042264%29.jpg" label="New Wheels in Old Ruts.
 A pilgrimage to Canterbury via the ancient pilgrim's way ...
 With pen and ink sketches by F. W. R. Adams" attribution="British Library.
 No restrictions via Wikimedia Commons">